JWT Expiry Checker

 - ✓ Verifiable: Check your DevTools Network tab.
 You will see 0 outbound requests.

-Understanding the JWT "exp" Claim
+Understanding the JWT 'exp' (Expiration Time) Claim

 Stop Decoding JWTs Manually

-Every developer has done it: copy a JWT from a response header, open a new browser tab, navigate to some random JWT website, paste the token, and then manually calculate whether the exp timestamp has passed.
+Every developer has done it: copy a JWT from a response header, open a new browser tab, navigate to a JWT website, paste the token, and then manually calculate whether the exp timestamp has passed.
 Even worse, most tools display the time in UTC, forcing you to do timezone math in your head.

 Because this is a ZeroData tool, your JWT — which may contain user IDs, roles, and session information — never touches a server.
 The entire decode happens via JavaScript's atob() in your browser.